nilscox/static-site-webpack-plugin/README.md

 This plugin takes your webpack config targeting a web environment, and generates a build of your bundle [targeting node](https://webpack.js.org/concepts/targets).
 It then uses this bundle to render your app's static pages and save them to html files, allowing you to serve them statically.

-> ⚠️ this is a node a production-ready webpack plugin, it's just a few lines of code I wanted to keep somewhere.
+> ⚠️ this is _not_ a production-ready webpack plugin, it's just a few lines of code I wanted to keep somewhere.

 ### Why?